Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 How is plantar fasciitis diagnosed?

-Your caregiver will examine your foot and ask about your activities and occupation.
-He may check the movement of your foot and ankle.
+Your healthcare provider will examine your foot and ask about your activities.
+He or she may check the movement of your foot and ankle.
 You may need an x-ray to check for a fracture or heel spur (bone growth on your heel).

 How is plantar fasciitis treated?

-- Taping: Your caregiver may tape your foot.
-This will help support your foot and decrease stress on your plantar fascia.
+- Shoe inserts, splints, or tape help support your foot and decrease stress on your plantar fascia.
+A night splint may help stretch your plantar fascia while you sleep.

-- Surgery: This is only done when other treatments do not work.
+- Surgery may be needed when other treatments do not work.
 During surgery, the plantar fascia is separated from your heel.

 How can I manage my symptoms?

-- Splint: You may need to wear a splint at night to keep your foot stretched while you sleep.
+- Wear your splint or shoe inserts as directed.
+You may need to wear a splint at night to keep your foot stretched while you sleep.
 This will help prevent sharp pain first thing in the morning.
-Sharp pain is caused by stress on plantar fascia that shortens and tightens overnight.
+Shoe inserts will help decrease stress on your plantar fascia when you walk or exercise.

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice on your plantar fascia.
+Ice helps decrease swelling and pain.
 Fill a water bottle with water and freeze it.
-Roll the water bottle under your foot for 10 minutes in the morning and after work.
+Wrap a towel around the bottle or cover it with a pillow case.
+Roll the water bottle under your foot for 10 minutes each morning and evening.

 How can I help prevent plantar fasciitis?

-- Maintain a healthy weight: This will help decrease the stress on your feet.
-Ask your caregiver how much you should weigh.
-Ask him to help you create a weight loss plan if you are overweight.
+- Maintain a healthy weight.
+This will help decrease stress on your feet.
+Ask your healthcare provider what a healthy weight is for you.
+Ask him or her to help you create a weight loss plan, if needed.

-- Wear shoes that fit well and support your arch: Replace your shoes before the padding or shock absorption wears out.
-Avoid walking or standing in bare feet or sandals for long periods of time.
+- Wear shoes that fit well and support your arch.
+Replace your shoes before the padding or shock absorption wears out.
+Do not walk or stand in bare feet or sandals for long periods of time.

 - You develop knee, hip, or back pain.